chrisbennett-Bene/AdminThemeTweaker/README.md

 Text colors, borders, tints, input backgrounds and all manner of things will automatically change.

-## How is it different from the other awesome themes and stylers?
+## How is it different from other Processwire Admin themes and stylers?
 By design, Admin Theme Tweaker is a little different from the impressive range of quality Admin Theme stylers and Admin Styles available for Processwire.

 Apart from a wide range of available customisations to complement the automatically generated contrast options, Admin Theme Tweaker is specifically designed to ensure ongoing hassle-free updating of the Processwire core: